lewisandclark/push/README.md

 If you wish, you can authenticate the request using the `verify_token` or handle additional issues before returning the `hub_challenge`.
 If you need or want the highest level of security, you can confirm that the `hub_challenge` matches the SHA1 digest of your initial subscription request ip address and your `callback_url` combined in that order with two dashes between, and encrypted with your `client_secret` as the secret.

-If your subscription request is successful created, you will receive a JSON array with a single subscription object.
+If your subscription request is successfully created, you will receive a JSON array with a single subscription object.
 The subscription object (shown below) contains the subscription `id` and your `client_id`, as well as the `object`, `group_id` and `tag` for the subscription (regardless of whether they were specified or not).
 Otherwise, you will receive a http status code error along with an error message as to the problem encountered.

     [
       {